raul23/SimulRPi/docs/README_docs.rst

    $ pip install SimulRPi

-   It will install the dependency ``pynput`` if it is not already found in your system.
+   It will install the ``pynput`` dependency if it is not already found in your system.

 .. important::

    Make sure that *pip* is working with the correct Python version.
-It might be the case that *pip* is using Python 2.
-You can find what Python version *pip* uses with the following::
+It might be the case that *pip* is using Python 2.x You can find what Python version *pip* uses with the following::

       $ pip -V

-   If *pip* is working with the wrong Python version, then try to use *pip3* which works with Python 3.
+   If *pip* is working with the wrong Python version, then try to use *pip3* which works with Python 3.x

 .. note::